 - Mold and mildew growth underneath your shingles and protective mat underneath.

-- Water leaks into your attic and upper floor of your home.
+- Water leaks into your attic and the upper floor of your home.

 - The next time a storm comes through, loose or cracked shingles can end up furthering the damage to your roof.